Chidroop-i/SecureSuffrage/README.md

 It's time for a revolution and some innovation.Hence we propose a multi part solution that cuts across few of the pain points.

 ## Solution and Workflow
+### Direct Voting system
+We understand that one of the key issues with the current system is that a voter has to be present at his/her constituency on a particular day.
+This restriction is one of the primary reasons we have a low voter turn out.
+We plan to address this with a  digital voting system powered by Azure blockchain and other Azure services like cosmos Db, Azure ML services etc.

+- On boarding current eligible voters onto our Voterchain, this process will be online at digital centres through the EC where Image data will also be captured.
+- crypto currency thingi here, yet to add
+- On the day of election, the image data is used through Microsoft Cognitive services and AI to help extend a second layer of verification.
+- Once authenticated by a bilayer system, the screen will be custom populated with the respective constituency candidates.
+- Voter can choose the candidate irrespective of the location of voting.

 ### Asset Declaration
 Declaring assets and flow of money through parties has always been a prime concern for the EC, The current system lacks       transparency and integrity.
 With the help of smart contracts we can track each candidate’s  spending to the last cent.